-Narva is a unique city, which for centuries has been a border crossing and melting pot for diferent nations and states.
-Nowadays you will meet diferent cultures, both old and new.
+Narva is a unique city, which for centuries has been a border crossing and meeting point for different nations and states.
+Nowadays you will meet different cultures, both old and new.
 It is the historic border where East meets West which has forged Narva`s specific character creating its` uniqueness.
-The bordeeris not really a barrier but more of a happy meeting place for diferent nations, states and cultures.
+The border is not really a barrier but more of a happy meeting place for different nations, states and cultures.

 Narva has always been a centre of international trade, outside of its military past.
 In Viking times the trade route named in ancient chronicles as „The Way from Varangians to Greeks“ started here.
 Later Narva was an important staging post on the road from Tallinn to Novgorod.
 In 1345 the trading settlement was granted town status.
 Narva`s golden age was in the 17th century Under the Swedish rule; when the downtown area, with its` unique architecture, was built.
 Unique Baroque styles of architecture gave Narva the festive appearance of an important town.
 Unfortunately, after World War II, only a fraction of its former glory survived.